 Video of the Day

 When you jump on a trampoline, your body has kinetic energy that changes over time.
 As you jump up and down, your kinetic energy increases and decreases with your velocity.
 Your kinetic energy is greatest, just before you hit the trampoline on the way down and when you leave the trampoline surface on the way up.

 Potential energy changes along with kinetic energy.
 At any time, your total energy is equal to your potential energy plus your kinetic energy.
-Potential energy is a function of height and the equation is as follows: PE = mgh where m is mass, g is the gravity constant and h is height.
-The higher you are the more potential energy you have.
-As you leave the trampoline and you begin traveling upward, your kinetic energy decreases the higher up you go.
-In other words, you slow down.
-As you slow down and gain height your kinetic energy is transferred into potential energy.
-Likewise, as you fall, your height decreases which decreases your potential energy.
-This energy decrease exists because your energy is changing from potential energy into kinetic energy.
-The transfer of energy is a classic example of the conservation of energy, which states that total energy is constant over time.
+Potential energy is a function of height and the equation is as follows: PE = mgh where m is mass, g is the gravity constant and h is height, according to the University of Oregon.

 Newton's Laws of Motion

-The first law, which states that an object will continue its motion unless acted upon by an outside force, is illustrated by the fact that you don't soar into the sky when you jump up and that you don't fly through the bottom of the trampoline when you come down.
+The first law, which states that an object will continue its motion unless acted upon by an outside force, per the National Aeronautics and Space Administration (NASA), is illustrated by the fact that you don't soar into the sky when you jump up and that you don't fly through the bottom of the trampoline when you come down.
 Gravity and the springs of the trampoline keep you bouncing.

 Newton's second law illustrates how your velocity changes with the basic equation of F = ma, or force equals mass multiplied by acceleration, per NASA.
 This simple equation is used to find the equations for kinetic energy, where acceleration is simply gravity.